dbaldridge-lab/htcf/jupyter_vscode.md

 e. verify setup by typing `code --version` in your terminal.
 If it prints out the version of Visual Studio Code, proceed.

-Now when you are using a terminal, you can simply type `code .` in any folder to start editing files in that folder.
+Now when you are using a terminal, you can simply type `code .` to start editing files in the current folder.
-You can also add an option -r to open a file in a new tab in the current window: `code -r <filename>`.
+You can also add an option -r and provide the path to a file.
+This will open the file in a new tab in the current window: `code -r <filename>`.

 ### 2. Install Extensions
 - Open VSCode on your local machine